is the number of all the organisms of the same group or species,

 56 million deaths each year

 .
-(A quarter of these take place before the age of 60) (A non-communicable disease is non-infectious and
+(A quarter of these take place before the age of 60) (A non-communicable

-non-transmissible among people)
+non-transmissible among people).

 , people are being slowly